Skip to main content

 ADR creation is an iterative process.
 Instead of having a high amount of communication overhead, an ADR is used when there is already a decision made and implementation details need to be added.
 The ADR should document what the collective consensus for the specific issue is and how to solve it.

-1. Every ADR should start with either an RFC or discussion where consensus has been met.
+1. Every ADR should start with either an RFC or a discussion where consensus has been met.

 2. Once consensus is met, a GitHub Pull Request (PR) is created with a new document based on the adr-template.md.